OpenJML/openjml.github.io/tutorial/Syntax.md

 * (2) always placing white space after the @ and before the JML keyword.

-If you have source text from elsewhere that is not modifiable and that contains these problematic java comments, you can also use the `-require-white-space` option so that Java comments like `//@Override` are ignored and not considered erroneous JML annotations.
-With thhis option ebnabled, JML annotations must be written with white space, such as `//@ ensures...`, and not `//@ensures`.
+If you have source text from elsewhere that is not modifiable and that contains these problematic Java comments, you can also use the `-require-white-space` option so that Java comments like `//@Override` are ignored and not considered erroneous JML annotations.
+With this option enabled, JML annotations must be written with white space, such as `//@ ensures...`, and not `//@ensures`.